 The boiler upgrade scheme aims to encourage property owners to replace existing gas boilers with low carbon heating systems such as air source heat pumps, biomass boilers, and ground source heat pumps.

-Details of the boiler replacement scheme were first announced in the 2021 Autumn Budget.
-It officially launched in April 2022 and is open to homeowners in England and Wales, including private landlords, until 2025.
+The boiler replacement scheme first launched in April 2022 and is open to homeowners in England and Wales, including private landlords, until 2027.

 Read more: Financial support available for insulating a property